Hexagon/pup/docs/service.md

 ---

-This section covers three options for running Pup at boot: using [Docker](#using-docker) (for Mac, Windows, and Linux), a [systemd user service](#using-a-systemd-user-service) (for Linux), and
+This section covers three options for running Pup at boot: using [Docker](#using-docker) (for Mac, Windows, and Linux),systemd/sysvinit/docker-init/upstart (for Linux), and
 [Launchd](#using-launchd-on-macos) (for macOS).

-Docker is a platform for running applications in containers, and it is the preferred way of running Pup instances.
-Systemd and Launchd are service managers for Linux and macOS, respectively.

 > **Note** If you just need to start a single process and keep it alive, you probably don't need Pup at all.
 Just follow these instructions and replace the command for Pup with your own application
 > entrypoint.